 Here's our full review of the Betterment Roth IRA retirement account!

-Betterment has many facets to help protect investors.
+Betterment has many protections in place to set its investors at ease.
 Though there is always a risk when investing your money, the platform itself should not be the cause of this risk.
 The Betterment platform is technically two different entities.
 One of which is an investment advisor and the other is a broker-dealer.

 Both of these are SEC-registered and are regulated by FINRA.

 As far as the banking or Betterment Cash Reserve goes, you are covered under FDIC insurance via the custodial bank used.
 With the FDIC, you are insured for up to $1,000,000!
 This is an incredible advantage for Betterment users.

 The most direct way Betterment is making money is through an annual asset management fee.

-Think of it this way, if they have $16B in assets under management, even if everyone was just paying 0.25% per year that is $40M in fee revenue per year.
+Think of it this way, if they have $22B in assets under management, even if everyone was just paying 0.25% per year that is $55M in fee revenue per year.

 Betterment has two different tiers of service; Digital and Premium.

-Their Digital service comes with the platform’s basic features, but not their advisory services and has no minimum deposit.
-This level of service has an annual fee of 0.25% of your total managed assets.
+Its Digital service comes with the platform’s basic features, but not its advisory services, and has no minimum deposit.
+This level of service has an annual fee of 0.25%.

-Includes a 45-minute phone call with a certified financial planner.
+Includes a 45-minute phone call with a Certified Financial Planner ®.
 This is mostly intended for beginning investors or people new to the Betterment platform.

 It will go over how to use Betterment’s Features and make the most use of them.

-Package cost: $199
+Package cost: $299

-Package Cost: $299
+Package Cost: $399

-It gives you a 60-minute phone call with a certified financial planner for the purposes of higher education.
+It gives you a 60-minute phone call with a Certified Financial Planner® for the purposes of higher education.

-Package Cost: $299
+Package Cost: $399

 Merging your finances can be a big undertaking for a lot of investors.
 This package will advise you on the best way to go about it.

-Package Cost: $299
+Package Cost: $399

-Includes a 60-minute phone call with a certified financial planner for retirement.
+Includes a 60-minute phone call with a Certified Financial Planner® for retirement.
 As a staple of the Betterment system, it is no surprise that they have an option for retirement planning.

-Package Cost: $299
+Package Cost: $399